 How long does everything take?

-The flight can last anywhere from 15-30mins (and possibly longer).
+The flight itself can last anywhere from 10mins - 30mins (weather depending).
 The total time for the excursion (meeting, driving up to the launch site (which is part of the adventure itself!), setting up the glider, etc.) takes approximately 2 hours.